 - Wake up a bit earlier so you can go for a brisk walk together before breakfast.

-- Walk or ride your bikes to the store or coffee shop.
+- Ride your bikes or walk to the store or coffee shop.

 What are your loved one’s reasons for not being more active?
 Maybe she feels overwhelmed or embarrassed.
 Ask what you can do to be supportive.